-Isobel Armstrong, Victorian Poetry: Poetry, Poetics, and Politics (1993); Marilyn Butler, Romantics, Rebels and Reactionaries (1982); Stuart Curran, Poetic Form and British Romanticism (1986).
+Recommended introductions to the period include: Isobel Armstrong, Victorian Poetry: Poetry, Poetics, and Politics (1993); Marilyn Butler, Romantics, Rebels and Reactionaries (1982); and Stuart Curran, Poetic Form and British Romanticism (1986).

 The module is assessed 50% by coursework and 50% by a 2-hour summer examination: this is assessment route (C).
 The coursework comprises 2 essays: (1) an unassessed close reading essay, 1500 words (submission of this essay is a requirement of the module); (2) an assessed research-based essay, 5000 words, 50% of your final mark.

 You need to buy two books: The Norton Anthology of English Literature, Volume D, The Romantic Period, ed.
 Stephen Greenblatt (W. W. Norton & Co, 2012); and The Norton Anthology of English Literature, Volume E, The Victorian Age, ed.
 Stephen Greenblatt (W. W. Norton & Co, 2012).
 Copies of both volumes are available at a slightly discounted price at the University bookshop.

 This module is a Pathway Approved Option for the English Pathway and one of the Distributional Requirement options for the Theory, World and North American Pathways for 2013/14.

 William Blake, 'Glad Day'